 Our dependence on plastic has devastating effects on the planet.
 With more cities starting to ban plastic it’s clear that we use way too much of it, and should be using less.
 Simply using reusable grocery bags has a significant impact on the environment.
 Many people are investing in portable metal straws and businesses are banning plastic utensils.
 While there are many ways we can cut down on plastic use, one great way to cut back on plastic is by using hemp plastic instead.

 Hemp is a much better source for making plastic since it contains around 65–70% cellulose.
+Hemp plastic takes 3 to 6 months to decompose and is able to be recycled indefinitely.
 Hemp plastic is an affordable, bio-based, and competes with engineering compounds in properties such as high stiffness and high heat tolerance.
 It’s are incredibly strong and can even be used in building houses and cars.

 Hemp vs cotton

 Cotton needs twice as much land as hemp.
 Hemp produces twice as much fiber per acre.
 Cotton needs 9.123L to grow and 1kg of fiber while hemp only 2.123 L to grow 1kg of fiber.
 Cotton pollutes the water and leaves the land charred due to its pesticide and herbicide needs.

 Hemp Helps Regenerate Soil